 As a bonus, Star Conflict is one of the few MMOs that can be played in VR.

 Traditional MMOs and RPGs

 Newer versions of Neverwinter have a combat style more reminiscent of Darksiders.
 It is a hallmark of free MMORPGs and is available for PC, PS4, and Xbox One.
-The only downside is that in-game purchases are incredibly expensive.
+The only downside is that in-game purchases are costly.

 Defiance is a classic MMORPG, which was initially released on Xbox 360, PS3, and PC.
 Defiance is most well-known for its relation to the Destiny franchise and the companion show, which aired on Syfy.
-Much like the show, characters are either humans or humanoid species of aliens that have inhabited the recently terraformed Earth after a prolonged human and alien war.
+Much like the show, characters are either humans, or humanoid species of aliens inhabited the recently terraformed Earth after a prolonged human and alien war.

 The combat is the traditional third-person shooter.
 Newer versions of Defiance 2050 have since been released on the Xbox One, PS4, and PC.

 This one is an oldie but goodie.
 Everyone and their mother has heard of the Lord of the Rings, and while the Shadow of Mordor was fun, this is less gritty orc battles and more like a traditional MMO.
 Characters get to own homes and mounts and complete quests all across Middle Earth.

 Players get to choose a race and class straight from the world of J.R.R.
 Tolkien.
 That's right, folks; you can be a hobbit, dwarf, man, or elf, and explore all the things that the Jackson movies didn't.